labarilem/notes/notes/building-microservices/deployment.md

 ### Docker

 Docker is a platform built on top of lightweight containers.
-Docker manages the container provisioning, handles some of the networking problems and provides its own registry that allows you to store and version Docker applications.
+Docker manages the container provisioning, handles some networking problems and provides its own registry that allows you to store and version Docker applications.

-Docker can also alleviate some of the downsides of running lots of services locally for dev and test purposes, in a more efficient way than Vagrant.
+Docker can also alleviate some downsides of running lots of services locally for dev and test purposes, in a more efficient way than Vagrant.

 Several technologies are build around the Docker concepts, such as [CoreOS](https://coreos.com/), a stripped-down Linux OS that provides only the essential services to allow Docker to run.